Litoměřice

 Litoměřice (/cs/; Leitmeritz) is a town in the Ústí nad Labem Region of the Czech Republic.
 It has about 23,000 inhabitants.
+It is located at the confluence of the Elbe and Ohře rivers.

+Litoměřice is among the oldest settlements in the country.
+In the Middle Ages, it was a royal town of great political, cultural and economic importance.
 The historic town centre is well preserved and is protected as an urban monument reservation.
 The town is the seat of the Diocese of Litoměřice.

 Administrative division

 Litoměřice consists of four municipal parts (in brackets population according to the 2021 census):